-As demonstrated during the period, the diversification of the portfolio enables weaker performance in one category or region to be offset by stronger performance in another.
-In addition, weak months are offset by stronger months.
-This was seen for example in generally contrasting monthly performances of wind in the British Isles compared to that in the south of France, where TRIG's French projects are sited, with less influence from the North Atlantic weather systems.
+As can be seen, the diversification of the portfolio enables weaker performance in one category or region to be offset by stronger performance in another, as well as weak months to be offset by stronger months.
+This can be seen for example in generally contrasting monthly performances of wind in the British Isles compared to that in the south of France, where TRIG's French projects are sited, with less influence from the North Atlantic weather systems.
 A steady performance across the portfolio as a whole in the late summer months shifted to a more variable autumn and early winter, with particularly strong December winds experienced across the British Isles.
-Within the solar segment, France was ahead of projections for the period as a whole and complemented production in Great Britain, which was just below par on average across the five-month period.
+Within the solar segment, France was ahead of projections for the period as a whole and complemented GB's production, which was just below par on average across the five-month period.
 Availability for the portfolio as a whole was in line with expectations, with several sites requiring gearbox or similar equipment upgrades or replacements which were consistent with expected levels of maintenance requirements for a portfolio of this size.